mechaneyes/cybotrance/README.md

 Married to the face of the display is a one-way mirror.
 Essentially it reflects everything that has darker colors on the screen behind it, and presents information with lighter colors covering any reflections.

-This is an earlier iteration of the project:
+### 👇 YouTube video of an earlier iteration of the project 👇

 [![Watch the video](https://img.youtube.com/vi/Gidd_8gk7Yo/maxresdefault.jpg)](https://youtu.be/Gidd_8gk7Yo)
-👆 video on youtube 👆

 <br>